Dozingfiretruck/bouffalo_sdk/README.md

 [中文版](README_zh.md)

+# Description:

+​	**This branch is based on the official repository for additional update maintenance**

+## 主要修改:

+- Use the environment itself to cmake make ninja instead of project tools to avoid environmental conflicts
+- support `MSYS` build
+- C use`gnu11` build
+- C++ use`gnu++11` build
+- Compiling thread items can be independently controlled no more than modifying the SDK
+- littlefs update to 2.9.3
+- CherryUSB update to 1.4.1

 # Introduction

 **BouffaloSDK** is the IOT and MCU software development kit provided by the Bouffalo Lab Team, supports all the series of Bouffalo chips.
 Also it is the combination of **bl_mcu_sdk** and **bl_iot_sdk** 。